Varroa mite detection in Townsville

 Any swarm of bees found at International port locations, should be reported to the Australian Government's Department of Agriculture and Water Resources on 1800 803 006 or Biosecurity Queensland on 13 25 23 for identification and correct capture procedures.

-Under the National Sentinel Hive Program in Queensland, sentinel bee hives are placed near ports and monitored for the presence of mites regularly.
+Under the National Pest Bee Surveillance Program in Queensland, sentinel bee hives are placed near ports and monitored for the presence of mites regularly.
 Under the program, bait hives and traps are established to attract honey bees that might have left ships undetected.
 These are routinely monitored and analysed.
 Any bees detected on wharves are killed and sampled to ensure they are not carrying varroa or other unwanted bee pests.

-The Queensland Beekeeper Mite Surveillance Project is managed by Biosecurity Queensland in collaboration with the Queensland Beekeeper's Association.
-Samples are collected from hives throughout Queensland and tested for exotic mites.
+Beekeepers also participate in the National Bee Pest Surveillance Program via their own mite surveillance.
+This is managed by Biosecurity Queensland in collaboration with the Queensland Beekeeper's Association and regional bee clubs.
+Samples are collected each year from hives throughout Queensland and tested for exotic mites.